storybookjs/react-native/addons/storyshots/storyshots-core/README.md

 #### integrityOptions

 This option is useful when running test with `multiSnapshotWithOptions(options)` in order to track snapshots are matching the stories. (disabled by default).
-The value is just a [settings](https://github.com/isaacs/node-glob#options) to a `glob` object, that searches for the snapshot files.
+The value is a [settings](https://github.com/isaacs/node-glob#options) to a `glob` object, that searches for the snapshot files.

 ```js
 initStoryshots({